corbinbroadhead/CS2450-Remote-1/journal.md

 		1. Each person talks about what they are working on
 		2. If people need help with what they are working on
 		3. Organize extra meetings if necessary
+Date: 10.15.25.
+Subject: Ethics.
+	The creators of Claude AI put different AI models under serious pressure to see if the AI would attempt to avoid being shutdown.
+The models knew what they were doing was unethical, but they still blackmailed the employee 79-96% of the time, depending on the model.
+	Another scenario was to see if the AI would kill a human to save itself.
+Still, some models chose to kill the human north of 90% of the time.
+In both scenarios, the AI recognized the options and the ethics, and still chose to prioritize themselves despite the result of their actions.
+	In a chess match, OpenAI's 0.3 model cheated by locating the chess game files and rewriting the board, giving itself a winning position.
+The AI also was aware enough to alter it's behavior when it believed it was in a test environment compared to when it thought the situation was real.
+About a 50% difference.
+Date: 10.17.25.
+Subject: Ethics.
+	Intent vs Consequence: Social media is intended to help people connect, but it has become (for a lot of users) more of a parisitic platform, a vice that poses challenges for individuals and communities alike.
+	Exploitation vs Entertainment: People view gambling in different ways, to some it is a predatory scheme, to others it is a form of entertainment.
+	Personal vs Professional Ethics: Is it ethical to take a lucrative job if you disagree with the company's vision or goals?